 I have heard many chefs wax on about vermouth sauces, but have never actually cooked one myself.
 Vermouth was a favorite of Julia Child’s and, well, who am I to argue with Julia?
-This sauce was slightly modified from one I found on the blog, Just Braise.
 With an over-achieving sage plant in the backyard, whipping cream in the fridge, and vermouth in the cabinet, I was ready to go.
 Let me tell you, in not uncertain terms, that this is one of the best sauces I have ever made.
 My husband asked me to save the leftover sauce so that he could drizzle it in his lunchtime wrap sandwich.
 It’s a good thing he asked, or I would have happily spooned the rest of the sauce straight into my mouth.
 The sauce was served over a pepper-rubbed pork tenderloin, but it would also work beautifully with chicken or beef.

 Preheat the oven to 375 degrees F.